JessicaJuliet/meditracker/TESTING.md

 * Test Case 4:
     * Issue: 'Cancel' button jumped beneath 'Update Profile' and 'Update log' buttons for mobile devices
     * Fix: Reduce side padding on buttons from 40px to 15px
+* Test Case 6:
+    * Issue: Username does not appear on dropdown menu on some pages when logged in
+    * Fix: This was fixed on the homepage follow tutor guidance to duplicate the page to render it differently for logged in users.
+The same issue was discovered on the 404 page however and remains unfixed due to time constraints.
+Further research needs to be done on how to remedy this issue.

 ---